 Remember that just because someone has a fever or cough does not mean that they have COVID-19.
 Encourage them to call their health provider to determine whether they need to receive medical care.
 Try to refrain from being in close contact with anyone who appears to be ill, staying at least 6 feet away if possible.

-Oregon Tech will use multiple channels to contact students, faculty and staff if there is a positive case with a student, employee or visitor who has interacted with others on one of our campuses/sites.
-This will include email, the Oregon Tech website, and social media.
+Oregon Tech will send out a weekly email with positive case updates, which includes campus locations.
 Although unlikely, if there is a campus closure in Klamath Falls or at the Portland-Metro campus in Wilsonville, Oregon Tech will use its alert system to notify students and the campus community by text, email and phone (go to Campus Alerts sign up to make sure all of your contact information is in the system).

 The university takes health and safety of all its community members as highest priority, and is planning for a variety of contingencies in the event of a virus case on any of our campuses/teaching sites.
 University administration receives updates from the Higher Education Coordination Commission (HECC) and the Oregon Health Authority.
 The university’s Director of the Integrated Student Health Center (ISHC) is in regular contact with County Public Health authorities and participates in a weekly meetings facilitated by the Oregon Health Authority (OHA) regarding COVID-19, and provides daily updates to the administration.